denis-mludek/kaiju/README.md

 based on new needs.

 You typically want to keep very transient state as local as possible so that it remains encapsulated in a component and do not leak up.
-Less stateful components are more flexible because their parents can do what they want with that component, but more stateful components are more productive, as you can skip having boilerplate to wire the same parent state => component props everywhere it's used.
+Less stateful components are more flexible because their parents can do what they want with that component, but stateful components are more productive and less error prone, as you can skip having boilerplate to wire the same parent state => component props everywhere it's used.

 <br />